 Your Supra model has been equipped with a tower, please review this section for details on it's usage, maintenance and storage.
-The tower is designed as a stable tower to enhance wakeboarding.
-It is NOT intended to be used to tow skiers, barefoot skiers, or multiple wakeboarders.
-Such use will void any warranties written or implied.
+Any use of the tower for towing anything other than those identified acceptable on the warning below will void any warranties written or implied.